In today's digitally connected world, industrial control systems (ICS) play a crucial role in managing operations across various industries.

 Tabletop exercises and simulations are a great way to test the response plan's effectiveness in various scenarios, allowing your team to practice their roles and improve their incident response skills.
 After each exercise, conduct thorough debriefs to identify areas for improvement and refine the plan accordingly.

 The digital world we live in opens the door for all types of disruptions inside critical operations.
 Protecting critical infrastructure is not just a matter of compliance; it's a matter of national security and public safety.
-By implementing robust ICS cybersecurity measures and staying informed about emerging threats and technologies, organizations can secure their industrial systems and preserve our way of life for generations to come.
+By building a strong ICS security program and staying current on emerging threats, organizations can better protect the industrial systems that keep critical infrastructure running.